Unveiling Electron Density Profile in Nearby Galaxies using SDSS MaNGA: Conclusions

 In this study, we have investigated the radial distribution of thermal electron densities in the disks of nearby face-on galaxies using the emission line flux from IFU observations from the SDSS MaNGA survey. \begin{enumerate}

-\item We estimated the electron densities and its radial variations for the 13 face-on galaxies (9 SFGs and 4 Non-SFGs) by employing the collisionally originated emission doublet lines of S\,\textsc{ii} and O\,\textsc{ii} fluxes from two MaNGA pipelines \texttt{Pipe3D} and MaNGA DAP.
+\item We estimated the electron densities and its radial variations for the 66 face-on galaxies (46 SFGs and 20 Non-SFGs) by employing the collisionally originated emission doublet lines of S\,\textsc{ii} fluxes from two MaNGA pipelines MaNGA DAP and \texttt{Pipe3D}.
 After considering volume-weights of each galaxy, we derived an average radial profile, which shows a decreasing trend.